Skip to content

 = \bf{\frac{{\text{-}}9 \space + \space 19i}{13}} = \bf{\frac{{\text{-}}9}{13}}\bf{\frac{19}{13}}i

-The inverse of complex numbers is sometimes referred to as the multiplicative inverse of complex numbers, but they mean the same thing.
+The multiplicative inverse of complex numbers is sometimes referred to as just the inverse of complex numbers, but they mean the same thing.

 The inverse of a complex number is simply the reciprocal of the number, which is the fraction of 1 over the complex number.